This post may contain affiliate links.

 Electric bike as alternate, cost effective transport

 At the time we placed the order for our new ebikes, we were already out on a multi-month RV trip in a Class C motorhome.
-We weren’t towing a vehicle, so I figured the Blix Packa Genie could be our main ‘run around town’ vehicle for local trips.
-When back home, this cargo ebike would be my primary mode of local transportation.
-We live pretty close to downtown, so now we mainly only drive our Jeep at night, or for longer trips – more than a few miles.
+We weren’t towing a vehicle.
+So I figured the Blix Packa Genie could be our main ‘run around town’ vehicle for local trips.
+When back home, this cargo ebike is my primary mode of local transportation.
+We live pretty close to downtown, so now we mainly only drive our Jeep at night, or for longer trips – more than ten miles.

 The Blix Packa Genie ebike was delivered to our Florida Keys campsite

 My Experience With The Blix Packa Genie Cargo Ebike, So Far